 These cleaning chemicals are also proven to break the protective layer of the virus.
 They can surely eliminate COVID 19 on any type of surface.

 For these products, the first thing is that you always need to read the label for proper instructions and check the expiration date.
 Expired cleaning chemicals may have lost their effectiveness.

-Apart from maintaining our offices and home clean and disinfected, we need to observe proper hand hygiene, cover nose and mouth when sneezing and coughing, and to stay home if we do not feel well.
+Apart from maintaining our offices and home clean and disinfected, we need to observe proper hand hygiene, cover the nose and mouth when sneezing and coughing, and stay home if we do not feel well.